How Does Travel Insurance Protect Policyholders? Find Policies to Match Your Cover Requirements

 Question: Does travel insurance cover airline insolvency?

-Answer: Most travel insurance providers do not cover insolvency, collapse or default of airlines, travel agents, tour operators or accommodation providers.
+Answer: Most travel insurance brands do not cover insolvency, collapse or default of airlines, travel agents, tour operators or accommodation providers.
 If you pay for your trip with your credit card however, you may be able to claim through the insurance on that.
 Otherwise, you can try applying for compensation through the ACCC (Australian Competition and Consumer Commission).

 Question: Does travel insurance cover alcohol-related incidents?